Nationals vs. Reds Player Props Betting Odds

 Candelario Stats

-- Candelario has picked up at least one hit in nine games in a row.
-In his last 10 games he is hitting .324 with four doubles, three home runs, four walks and seven RBI.
+- Candelario brings a 10-game streak with at least one hit into this matchup.
+During his last 10 outings he is hitting .351 with four doubles, four home runs, four walks and eight RBI.

 Candelario Recent Games